IliyanBogdanov/techExerciseSwagLabs/README.md

 # Playwright Test Automation README
 Introduction
 This repository contains Playwright test scripts for automating tests on the Swag Labs website.
-Playwright is a powerful tool for automating web browser interactions, and these tests demonstrate its usage in a real-world scenario.

 # Getting Started
 To run the tests locally, follow these steps: